ISOFIT Atmospheric Correction — Arizona Area Trial

 Abstract: The Imaging Spectrometer Optimal FITting (ISOFIT) framework solves the coupled surface–atmosphere inverse problem from at-sensor radiance, retrieving per-pixel surface reflectance simultaneously with atmospheric water vapor and aerosol optical thickness via Accelerated Optimal Estimation.
-We summarize the algorithm and present a side-by-side comparison of the JPL operational EMIT L2A V001 product against a local ISOFIT + sRTMnet retrieval on 23 EMIT scenes covering Rio Tinto Arizona Trial AOI.
+We summarize the algorithm and present a side-by-side comparison of the JPL operational EMIT L2A V001 product against a local ISOFIT + sRTMnet retrieval on 23 EMIT scenes covering Arizona Area Trial.
 For each scene we provide a true-color RGB pair with PC-pure pixel markers, mean and selected spectra, the first eighteen principal-component composites, the eigenvalue spectrum, and a nested mineral-spectral-index accordion.

 1. Why Atmospheric Correction Matters